smartmobilefactory/SMF-Fastlane-Commons/commons/smf_increment_build_number/README.md

 ### Build number contains '.'
 If the build number contains one or multiple '.' only the first part of the number will be used.

-## Create new tag
-The incremented build number will be used for the new tag.
-If this tag exists the build number will be incremented again.
-This process will run ten times if needed.